alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 ## 📏 The Over-engineered Bridge

-The cowboy now finds a wider stream of water that they need to cross.
+The cowboy now finds a wider stream of water in their way.

 ![Bridging a medium stream can be hard.](pics/building-bridges-medium-12.png "1: a wider river, perhaps 5 meters wide, crossed by a long plank of wood.
 2: the plank breaks and a cow drowns.
 Source: the author.")